Takeo Kurita: Battle of Leyte Gulf

-1.Ambush in the Palawan Passage
+Ambush in the Palawan Passage

-While his fleet was en route from Brunei to attack the American Invasion fleet, Kurita's ships were attacked in the Palawan Passage by U.S. submarines.
-USS Darter damaged heavy cruiser Takao and sank Kurita's flagship heavy cruiser Atago, forcing him to swim for his life while USS Dace sank heavy cruiser Maya.
+While his fleet was en route from Brunei to attack the American invasion fleet, Kurita's ships were attacked in the Palawan Passage by U.S. submarines.
+USS Darter damaged the heavy cruiser Takao and sank Kurita's flagship, the heavy cruiser Atago, forcing him to swim for his life while USS Dace sank the heavy cruiser Maya.
 Kurita was plucked from the water by a destroyer and transferred his flag to the Yamato, but Kurita's dunking did him little good, especially since he had only recently recovered from a severe case of dengue fever, and no doubt contributed to the fatigue which may have influenced his subsequent actions.

-2.Battle of the Sibuyan Sea
+Battle of the Sibuyan Sea

 While in the confines of the Sibuyan Sea and approaching the San Bernardino Strait, Kurita's force underwent five aerial attacks by U.S. carrier planes which damaged several of his ships, including Yamato.
 Constant air attacks from Admiral William "Bull" Halsey's 3rd Fleet scored two bomb hits on Yamato, reducing her speed, and numerous torpedo and bomb hits on Musashi, mortally wounding her.
 They also scored a number of damaging near misses on other vessels, reducing fleet speed to 18 knots.
-Knowing that he was already six hours behind schedule and facing the possibility of a sixth attack in the narrow confines of the San Bernardino strait Kurita requested air support and turned his fleet west away from Leyte Gulf.
+Knowing that he was already six hours behind schedule and facing the possibility of a sixth attack in the narrow confines of the San Bernardino Strait, Kurita requested air support and turned his fleet west away from Leyte Gulf.